 Therapy for well-documented neurologic disease also has not been extensively studied.
 Given the poor outcomes in many patients with CMV-related neurologic disease, some experts would initiate therapy with both IV ganciclovir and IV foscarnet, despite the substantial toxicities associated with such an approach (CIII).
 Optimizing ART is important, as in all types of CMV disease (BIII).
 The optimal duration of therapy and the role of oral valganciclovir have not been established.

-Permanent damage to the retina can be caused by immune reconstitution inflammatory syndrome (IRIS) in patients who have active CMV retinitis and those who have had CMV retinitis in the recent or distant past.
-One historical controlled study suggested a substantial increase in immune reconstitution uveitis (IRU, described below) in association with immediate as opposed to deferred initiation of ART (71% vs. 31%),28 suggesting that a delay in therapy until retinitis was controlled might be beneficial in reducing the likelihood or severity of IRU.
+Visual impairment caused by complications of immune reconstitution inflammatory syndrome (IRIS), such as macular edema, may occur in patients who have active CMV retinitis and those who have had CMV retinitis in the recent or distant past.
+One historical controlled study suggested a substantial increase in immune reconstitution uveitis (IRU, described below) in association with immediate as opposed to deferred initiation of ART (71% vs. 31%),30 suggesting that a delay in therapy until retinitis was controlled might be beneficial in reducing the likelihood or severity of IRU.
 However, this strategy must be weighed against the potential for occurrence of other OIs if ART initiation is delayed.

 Monitoring of Response to Therapy and Adverse Events (Including IRIS)